 After a successful crowdfunding campaign in 2017, we expanded our brewing capacity to a second site in Oxford, and in 2019, we further extended our capacity with several new tanks, and our Botley brewery became home to a new barrel-ageing programme, thanks to our friends at The Wild Beer Co.

-2019 also marked the official launch of Jobs on Tap – our sister charity which allows us to scale our social impact beyond the walls of the Tap Social brewery and community spaces.
-Jobs on Tap is an employment brokering service that links ex-offenders who are looking to turn their lives around with employers who share our commitment to inclusive recruitment across the hospitality industry.
+We also work as an employment brokering service that links ex-offenders who are looking to turn their lives around with employers who share our commitment to inclusive recruitment across the hospitality industry.

-In addition to our brewery, our Botley premises holds our community event space, taproom, coffee and bottle shop which are open to the public and available for event hire.
+In addition to our brewery, our original Botley premises holds our community event space, taproom, and bottle shop which are open to the public and available for event hire.